stamen/the-ultimate-tile-stitcher/README.md

 It can scrape things for you and stitch them for you too.

+If you're on windows, run `conda install -c conda-forge shapely`

 To install: `pip3 install -r requirements.txt`
 It needs `python 3.6`.